-Pour some warm soapy water into the bag.
+Pour some warm (not hot) soapy water into the bag.
 Swish the soap around, being sure to get the corners of the bag.

 Open the drainage valve to drain the soap.
 Close the valve.

-Drain the vinegar solution and rinse the bag with cold tap water.
+Drain the solution and rinse the bag with cold tap water.